markuman/tinywebdis/README.md

 # Version 1.1

 Rework of tinywebdis - now with luajit and turbo.lua!
-It supports now CORS.
+It supports CORS too.

 ## requirements